abhijitWebDev/netflix-gpt-main/README.md

 - created slices for the generes and dispatched the data to the perticular slice
 - created movie list and movie card component and fetched the data and rendered it according to the genre
 - fixed the css issue for now.
+- Using uderlaying gpt apis for search.
+- Built a gpt search page
+- Built a gpt search bar
+- Bonus built a multilingual feature

 # Features which we are going to build